imagej/napari-imagej/doc/Install.rst

 Installing within napari
 ========================

-If you have napari installed already, you can install napari-imagej directly within napari, by following these steps:
+If you have napari installed already, you can install napari-imagej by following these steps:

 #.
 Install OpenJDK 8 or OpenJDK 11